Wogan: Guest hosts

 Over the course of the show's run, when Wogan himself was unavailable to host the show, guest presenters were brought in, with Selina Scott being the first stand-in in 1985.
-Others included David Frost (in 1986), Ronnie Corbett (in 1986), Kenneth Williams (in 1986), Ben Elton (in 1989), Joanna Lumley (in 1989), Selina Scott (again in 1991), Jonathan Ross (in 1990), Gloria Hunniford (in 1991), Felicity Kendal, Esther Rantzen and Bruce Forsyth.
-The most successful stand in was Sue Lawley (in 1988) who became the most frequent replacement for the host and indeed for some time was Wogan's 'official' stand in.
-When Lawley gained her own late night chat show Saturday Matters with Sue Lawley on BBC1 in 1989, other celebrities again took it in turns to stand in for Wogan.
+Others include David Frost (1986), Ronnie Corbett (1986), Kenneth Williams (1986), Ben Elton (1989), Joanna Lumley (1989), Selina Scott (1991), Jonathan Ross (1990), Gloria Hunniford (1991), Felicity Kendal, Esther Rantzen and Bruce Forsyth.
+Sue Lawley (1988) became the most frequent replacement for the host and indeed for some time was Wogan's "official" stand in.
+When Lawley gained her own late night chat show, Saturday Matters with Sue Lawley on BBC1 in 1989, other celebrities again took it in turns to stand in for Wogan.

 Notable interviews

 A number of interviews on the show are well-remembered, and have featured on compilation clip shows.
 Some examples include: